CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 1. Inpatient Stay on October 1st, 2020
 1. Inpatient Stay on October 1st, 2020

-For 1, an EOB claim is fully processed into the AB2D system on November 1st, 2020.
+For 1, an EOB claim is fully processed by CMS and available to the AB2D system on November 1st, 2020.
 If an organization exports claims data on November 5th, then claim A will be pulled.

-For 2, an EOB claim is fully processed into the AB2D system on December 1st, 2020.
-If an organization exports claims data on November 5th, the claim for B will obviously not be included.
-However if the organization later  exports on December 5th, the claim for B will be present and exported.
+For 2, an EOB claim is fully processed by CMS and available to the AB2D system on December 1st, 2020.
+If an organization exports claims data on November 5th, the claim for B will not be included.
+However, if the organization later export on December 5th, the claim will be present and exported.

-***EOB data can be added and updated.
-These updates can occur over a period of time.
+EOB data can be added and updated over a period of time.
 This can lead to scenarios where an organization exports an EOB twice.
-Organizations need to de-duplicate and update these EOBs.***
+Organizations need to de-duplicate and update these EOBs.

 Each EOB claim comes with a unique identifier and a last updated field.
 These fields can be used to conduct deduplication.